Leawind/Third-Person/docs/en-US/index.md

 :::

 :::tip
-This documentation is only applicable to version 2.0.7 and above.
+This documentation is only applicable to the latest version of mod.
 :::

 ## Features